project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 Fig 4 shows us that the system evolves away from the highest energy level 3 and towards the lowest energy level 0 with a high chance (50%) of finding the system in a state of zero energy (level 1) part way through - nothing controversial there.

 Fig 4 also shows us that energy level 2 is never occupied - this is unexpected.
-To understand that's going on, we need to look at the stationary states of the unperturbed system in the Dicke basis.
+To understand what's going on, we need to look at the stationary states of the unperturbed system in the Dicke basis.

 ```python
 prettify_states(ekets,jm_list)